Submitty/submitty.github.io/_docs/developer/getting_started/project_ideas.md

    _Skills & Experience Required_: Web and database development
    experience and general software design and implementation experience.
-Experience with end-to-end automated testing (Cypress) and and having served as a teaching assistant with grading experience design is beneficial but not required.
+Experience with end-to-end automated testing (Cypress) and having served as a teaching assistant with grading experience design is beneficial but not required.

    _Possible Mentors_: William Allen, Barb Cutler